RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Medical cases can cost us anywhere from $100 to $1000 depending on the care needed.
 We typically prioritize rabbits and guinea pigs with medical issues, and we generally post fundraisers when we do, but we would like to be able to more comfortably cover that without having to rely on emergency fundraising.

-Magic Happens Rescue was established in 2004 and veterinary medicine has advanced significantly (and costs have increased) even in just those 16 years!
+Magic Happens Rescue was established in 2004 and veterinary medicine has advanced significantly (and costs have increased) even in just those 17 years!
 By helping us be able to count on a set amount in our account each month, that will help us be able to take better advantage of this technology.

 The following are cases from 2020 alone, nearly every month we have had a significant medical case, sometimes two or three!
 These are bunnies that we are either currently treating or successfully treated earlier in the year.
 These are not all of our major medical cases, but they are a good majority.
 Click on the picture to enlarge.
 (All bunnies have been adopted!)

 Sherlock came to us early October from St. Tammany Parish Animal Shelter.
 Due to the snot/scabbing/infection near his nose and genitals we are suspecting he may have syphilis so he is currently undergoing treatment at the vet and being quarantined for that.
-He also had a mild case of ear mites which has since cleared.
+He also had a mild case of ear mites which has since cleared (adopted).

 Will arrived underweight, with a matted bottom, and also had very overgrown incisors.
 He had his incisors removed when he underwent his neuter.
 He recovered quickly and was adopted about a month later by one of our volunteers!

 Sonic came to us in June, she had been a stray in Lafreniere Park in New Orleans.
 The finder realized that she had a major infection/growth on her genitals which ended up being vaginal hyperplasia.
 What that is, is essentially too much tissue, the cells over-proliferated and can be the first stage of a tumor.
 Our vet was able to reduce it and spayed her.
 The hope is that because she was spayed, this will reduce hormones and prevent it from growing in size again.
 She also had ear mites as well as hookworms.
-Since the growth didn't return she was cleared for adoption about a month later and was adopted in September!
+Since the growth didn't return she was cleared for adoption about a month later and was adopted in September 2021!

 Harvey was a severely underweight, lethargic stray that came to us in April.
 His former owner released him and a friend in their neighborhood.
 Harvey's friend unfortunately didn't make it, and a good samaritan contacted us about Harvey.
 He had parasites which were part of the reason for his being underweight, we're also not sure how long he was surviving in the neighborhood before he came to us.
-He fortunately recovered in about 2 months and was adopted in July!
+He fortunately recovered in about 2 months and was adopted in July 2020!